DG1001/cryptpad/README.md

     - Secure login using an environment variable `ADMIN_PASSWORD`.
     - Create new pages.
     - List existing pages with their last backup timestamps.
+    - Display the first line of each page as a title for easier identification.
+    - Enable/disable pages (restricts access for non-admin users).
     - Delete pages (keeps backups).
     - Backup pages (creates a timestamped copy in the `backup/` directory).
     - Download a zip archive of a page and all its backups.